-With regards to safeguarding risks, and in accordance with current statutory guidance, including Keeping children safe in education 2023 (publishing.service.gov.uk) and Working together to safeguard children - GOV.UK (www.gov.uk) and Part 3 of the ISSRs, Mount House School has systems in place to identify students who may be in need of extra help, or those who are suffering, or are likely to suffer significant harm, and will take appropriate action to address and mitigate those risks by working in conjunction with social care, the Police, health services and other services, where necessary.
+With regards to safeguarding risks, and in accordance with current statutory guidance, including Keeping children safe in education 2024 and Working together to safeguard children - GOV.UK (www.gov.uk) and Part 3 of the ISSRs, Mount House School has systems in place to identify students who may be in need of extra help, or those who are suffering, or are likely to suffer significant harm, and will take appropriate action to address and mitigate those risks by working in conjunction with social care, the Police, health services and other services, where necessary.

-Full details of Mount House School' safeguarding procedures are in the Safeguarding Policy.
-This includes information regarding 'low-level' safeguarding concerns.
+Full details of Mount House School's safeguarding procedures are in the Safeguarding Policy.
+There is a separate policy with information regarding 'low-level' safeguarding concerns.

-Anti-Bullying - Mount House School has a written Anti-bullying Policy which covers Mount House School' approach to the management of bullying and cyber bullying.
+Anti-Bullying - Mount House School has a written Anti-bullying Policy which covers the School's approach to the management of bullying and cyber-bullying (cyber-bullying is also referenced in other policies such as the ICT Acceptable Use and Online Safety Policy).

-Behaviour - Mount House School has a Behaviour Policy which explains how the school promotes good behaviour amongst students and the sanctions which will be adopted in the event of student misbehaviour.
+Behaviour - Mount House School has a Behaviour Policy which explains how the School promotes good behaviour amongst students and the sanctions which will be adopted in the event of student misbehaviour.

-The Equality, Diversity and Inclusions Policy contains further information about Mount House School's performance of its duties under the Equality Act 2010 (and reasonable adjustments made for students with educational needs/disabilities), support systems for students and liaison between parents and other agencies.
+The Equality, Diversity and Inclusion Policy contains further information about the School's performance of its duties under the Equality Act 2010 (and reasonable adjustments made for students with educational needs/disabilities), support systems for students and liaison between parents and other agencies.

-The Health and Safety Policy includes the health, safety and welfare of young or vulnerable people employed by the school.
+The Health and Safety Policy includes the health, safety and welfare of young or vulnerable people employed by the School.